CypherTroopers/cypher/README.md

 ## preparations
 ### Requirements
 - Go ver 1.24 or later
--miner- Minimum requirement is 48GB RAM(VRAM is preferred) For stable operation, 96GB or more is recommended.
+- miner Minimum requirement is 48GB RAM(VRAM is preferred)For stable operation, 96GB or more is recommended.
--RPC only Minimum 8GB RAM or more is recommended.
+- RPC only Minimum 8GB RAM or more is recommended(RPC reward Tx fee 20%)

 ### Clone